 Jenkins Arboretum & Gardens is a living, growing, vibrant classroom for people of all ages.
-From seed propagation workshops to story time in the Children’s Garden, rhododendron lectures to botanical illustration, yoga practice to beekeeping demonstrations, there is always something new to learn, create, or experience at Jenkins!
+From seed propagation workshops to kids nature exploration, rhododendron lectures to botanical illustration, yoga practice to bird walks, there is always something new to learn, create, or experience at Jenkins!

 Registration is required for all programs, unless stated otherwise.
 Click here for Jenkins’ online program and event registration via Eventbrite.
 You can also view our programs by category:

 CAREGIVER REGISTRATION POLICY